hiroshimamiya/EPIB685/README.md

 ## Course time and location
-Friday 9:35AM-12:35PM EST, interrupted by a 10-15minutes break.
+Friday 9:35AM-12:35PM EST, interrupted by a 10-15 minutes break.
 All teaching is in-person (subject to COVID-related regulations), and lectures will be recorded by ZOOM.

+2001 McGill College 1140

 Please arrive to class on time.
 Chronically arriving late or leaving class early will disrupt the learning of peer students.

 ## Office ours
-After the class or by appoinment.
+After the class or by appointment.
 Please email the instructor or TA.

-## Readings and lectures
+## Reading materials and lectures
 Lecture slides will be available in MyCourses.
 There is no one text for this course – lectures benefit articles provided in the class.